Abigail Scott

 Before moving on to more complex paddling methods, you should ensure that you have these strokes down pat.

-To perform this stroke, you need to position the paddle in the water behind you, somewhat near the end of your board.
+To perform this stroke, you must position the paddle in the water behind you, somewhat near the end of your board.
 Maintaining a straight arm position while rotating your body will allow you to move the blade forward after being immersed in the water.
 Your board's nose will slide to the left whenever you perform a reserve stroke on the left side of it (and vice versa.)

 If you need to turn your SUP, begin by bending your knees and lowering your arms.
 This will provide you with more leverage to move your board.
 Put the blade of your paddle into the water in front of you, making sure it is perpendicular to the paddle board.
 After that, you should move the paddle away from your board in a motion of about a half circle, beginning at the nose and ending at the tail.